Simonsns/NABMOS/methodology_and_illustrations.md

 Where :

-- $W$ : The adjacency matrix such that for n adjacent zones of index $(i,j)$ to the zone under study, its coefficients are equal to 1.
+- $W$ : The adjacency matrix such that for n adjacent zones of index $(i,j)$ to the zone under study, its coefficients are equal to 1 (then normalized).

 In ordinary linear regression, the vector of predicted values $\hat{y}$ is written as $\hat{y} = X\hat{\beta}$.
 Here, the right-hand side also depends on $Y$, thus :